Published on January 6th, 2021 by Bob Ciura

 Overview of Dividend Challengers

-The requirement to become a Dividend Challenger is simple: at least 5 consecutive years of dividend growth.
+The requirement to become a Dividend Challenger is simple: 5-9 consecutive years of dividend growth.
 This is not exactly a high hurdle to clear, but it does separate dividend growth stocks from the companies that have held their dividends steady for many years.
 This is a subtle, but important, difference.

 Companies that do not raise their dividends each year are often unable to do so because the underlying business is struggling.
 While there are no proven precursors to a dividend cut, one potential red flag is when a stock freezes its dividend, particularly if that stock had previously held a long track record of hiking its dividend payout each year.